MontiCore/cd4analysis/cddiff/index.md

 If for a specific element in the reference model no incarnation is defined in the mapping, but an element of the same kind and equal name exists in the concrete model, it is mapped to this element by default.
+For associations, if no name is specified, we also consider matching role-names and referenced types as an additional fall-back option for the mapping.
 The tool checks conformance for each mapping that is specified.
 This can be done independently, as the mappings are in super-position.
 Consider for example the case of concreting the `Adapter`-pattern to a